Click on thumbnails below for larger pics....

 Professional, easy, and quick transaction- THANKS!

 Bittersweet day trading in the JK that I had put a good bit of work and $$$$$ into but the new Jeep should fit our current needs a bit better.

-Our new Grand Cherokee uses the VM Motori 3.0-liter V6 Diesel engine, More info HERE.
+Our new Grand Cherokee uses the VM Motori 3.0-liter V6 Diesel engine introduced in the 2012 model year, More info HERE.

 Dealer Ad is HERE (CarGurus), window sticker is HERE, build sheet is HERE.

 First two pics below were taken at dealer, remaining pics were taken about a month later when the rain finally stopped.
 At this point we had transferred the old tag over, hard wired the V1, bought the WeatherTech Black Cargo Liner (P/N 40469) / Envelope Trunk Cargo Net / Genuine Jeep Accessories Portable Cargo Tote (P/N 82208566) for the back, installed the rock rails, installed the BOLT 5/8" Receiver Lock (P/N 7018448) and Jeep Hitch Receiver Plug (P/N 82208453AB), and had the entire front end (front bumper/hood/fenders) covered in Xpel Ultimate Plus Paint Protection Film (VIDEO) by Sun&Shield Automotive Films- AWESOME work.
 Note, this will make the flat black hood decal shiny, but we were OK with that.